pcdshub/pytmc/docs/pragma_usage.rst

 Pragma fields
 '''''''''''''
-The lines of the pragma tell pytmc how to generate the db and proto.
-This section contains more specific descriptions of each of the configuration lines.
+Each line of the pragma indicates to pytmc how to generate the corresponding records in the database file output.
-Many are automatic with the exception of Pv

 pv
 ..
 This constructs the PV name that will represent this variable in EPICS.
 It is the only mandatory configuration line.
 This line can be used on specific variables as well as the instantiations of data types.

 When used on variables declared in the main scope, the PV for the variable will be generated verbatim.
 When used on instantiations, this string will be appended to the front of any PVs that are declared within the data type.

 io
 ..